Investor compensation

 Foreign investor compensation

 Are your investments through an investment firm whose head office is in another country?
-Then they will usually be covered by that country's investor compensation.
-In all countries of the European Economic Area (EEA), which include all EU Member States, Norway, Iceland and Liechtenstein, investor compensation protects your investments and money up to €20,000.
+Then they will usually be covered by that country's investor compensation scheme.
+In all countries of the European Economic Area (which include all EU Member States, Norway, Iceland and Liechtenstein) European legislation stipulates a minimum investor compensation of €20,000 per investor.
 Some countries offer higher compensation.
 Often, banks and investment firms headquartered outside the EEA are subject to different schemes, but they have the option of joining the Dutch investor compensation scheme.
-You can ask your financial corporation which investor compensation applies.
+You can ask your financial institution which investor compensation applies.

 Who funds the investor compensation scheme?